Menu

 We are extremely proud to be a My Happy Mind school at St Edward’s.

 This PSHE curriculum is grounded in the latest science and research about what it takes to create positive wellbeing for pupils from EYFS to Year 6.
 Myhappymind is taught across five modules and each introduces a new set of content and habits to help children build resilience, self-esteem and confidence.
 They include; Meet your brain, celebrate, appreciate, relate and engage.
+As this is our second year, we will be building on these skills and learn about a new chapter called My Happy Place.

 Here are the skills taught within each module.